Srikanth635/cognitive_robot_abstract_machine/semantic_digital_twin/examples/physics_simulators.md

 * Prefer primitive geometries (boxes, cylinders, spheres)
 * Avoid high-resolution meshes unless strictly necessary

-# 2. Persistent World State Manipulation
+# 2. Persistent World Structure Manipulation

-During execution, the world state can be modified dynamically.
+During execution, the world structure can be modified dynamically.
 Bodies, connections, and degrees of freedom may be added or removed at runtime.
 These changes are immediately reflected in the physics simulation.